-RRT 304-3 Organization and Management of Recreation and Tourism Concepts, theory and practice of administration and fourism concepts, meory and practice of administration and the management of resource recreation and tourism systems.
+RRT 304-3 Organization and Management of

+Recreation and Tourism Concepts, theory and practice of administration and the management of resource recreation and tourism systems.
 Includes management concepts related to revenue, budgeting, legal obligations and liabilities and evaluative functions.

 Prerequisites: 60 credit hours including RRT 201-3 or 203-3